 On the InDesign Server console, run Ids Handler Setup.

 Open the Service Manager on the InDesign Server server and start the Ids Handler Service.
 The service is set to start automatically if the server is restarted.

-Under Service Options in the Index Manager configuration, go to the Indexing tab and enable InDesign document indexing and set the network name of the InDesign Server.
+Enable InDesign document indexing and enter the network name of the InDesign Server.
 If it runs on the same server as Index Manager, set the InDesign Server name to localhost.